Ancestor-Focused Spiritual Practices

 I don’t want to generalize or try to explain all my thinking and feeling in this small space.** Still, the older I’ve gotten, the more I’ve come to believe that it’s best to share rituals of meaning to me that might also be meaningful to other people, rather than hoarding my discoveries until I figure out the perfect way to write about them, or worrying that in sharing I’m being preachy or unbearably weird.***

 In that spirit, and because a couple of you have asked, here are a few of the books, teachers, and other resources I’ve come across that have led me to where I am now.
 Most of the books I’ve read and enjoyed in full; others I’ve dipped into.
-Some of the teachers I’ve worked with or taken a class from or talked to; most I’ve seen or heard a lecture from, and taken at least some small insight away.
+Some of the teachers I’ve worked with or taken a class from or talked to; some I’ve seen or heard a lecture from, and taken at least some small insight away.

 Many of the books are geeky (because: me).
 A few are more self-helpy.
 I’m not including memoirs, personal essays, and fiction I’ve loved in this list because, if I did, it might never end (see also: reasons my book draft is so long**).
 Okay, there’s one memoir, by Malidoma Patrice Somé, but it’s a special case.